dogokit/dogokit-akita/docs/guides/steps.md

 ## Icons

-shadcn UI install Lucide React icons by default, which can be removed and replaced.
+shadcn/ui install Lucide React icons by default, which can be removed and replaced.

 Use Iconify (`@iconify/react`) to get any popular icons via [Icônes](https://icones.js.org).